 Even so, that good and bad acting are difficult and far from unproblematic does not mean that scholarship should shy away from engaging with such terms.
 Certainly, notions and judgements of what is good and bad acting feature significantly in industry and audience discourses, and if scholarship wants to meaningfully engage with acting, then this must include a reflexive consideration of achievement and failure, as well as the value judgments that always already (albeit often implicitly) inform academic research.
-Indeed, given that television studies as a discipline has recently been through a robust and sustained interrogation of notions of value and evaluation in the debates on ‘quality TV’,3)Sarah Cardwell (2007) is one example of this. television scholarship perhaps stands to make a particularly enriching contribution to discussions of acting generally, and more specifically, to the burgeoning debates on acting on the small(er) screen.
+Indeed, given that television studies as a discipline has recently been through a robust and sustained interrogation of notions of value and evaluation in the debates on ‘quality TV’, television scholarship perhaps stands to make a particularly enriching contribution to discussions of acting generally, and more specifically, to the burgeoning debates on acting on the small(er) screen.
 With Baldwin’s/Jack’s acting and our understanding of it placed within dominant Western conceptions of performance, strongly linked to psychological realism and Stanislavskian traditions, our interest lies with exploring what Baldwin here captures and has to suggest about bad acting, and how he manages to do so via good acting.

 In this very fast cut sequence, which consists of roughly 38 (on-screen) shots, Jack struggles to remember his lines, calls for further takes, notices that a prop (a pen) does not actually work, corpses, calls for the lunch break, wonders what to do with his arms and comes up with ingenious solutions, questions the script, struggles with another prop (a display sign, which he labours to carry), stumbles over his lines, falls over, has his phone interrupt filming, gets distracted by a pigeon, and smashes part of the set.
 Given this comedy of errors, it is not surprising that the corporate video shoot took, the viewer learns, five days and 142 takes to complete.